-Our focus has always been on delivering cutting-edge solutions to empower our users, and I'm excited to see how this will exciting new AI application will transform employee experiences.
+Our focus has always been on delivering cutting-edge solutions to empower our users, and I'm excited to see how the CXAI platform and exciting new AI applications will transform employee experiences.

 Khurram Sheikh concluded "We are excited about the great progress we made this quarter in shaping the future of work with our leading-edge technology solutions.
 We are mission-focused on defining a new category in enterprise software: Employee Experiences.
 We have an amazing customer base diversified globally and across all major sectors ready for massive scale-up with our next generation AI platform.
-And most importantly, we have the leadership team and board that has a track record of leading industry transformations, and we are ready to take CXAI to the sky and beyond!".
+And most importantly, we have the leadership team and board that has a track record of leading industry transformations and developing new markets to scale.
+We look forward to sharing the details of our CXAI Platform in December this year."